-For those of you living busy and on-the-go lifestyles, here are a few suggested meditations that are simple and easy to do.
+For those of you living busy and on-the-go lifestyles, here are a few suggested meditations that provide a great simple and easy introduction to meditation.
 Some require the use of a smartphone and some need just you.
 Hopefully, this will inspire you to get started meditating today!

 Insight Timer (Smartphone Needed)

 Insight Timer is a great free app that offers many helpful tools besides being a timer.
 It has expanded to become a great community of people and you can see who’s meditating with you from around the world.
 It also offers many different types of free guided meditations from well-known teachers.

 You may usually be rushing to get somewhere, which means your thoughts are elsewhere instead of appreciating the moment.
 Use this time to instead focus on being mindful.
 Notice the feeling of your legs moving and the feel of the ground beneath you.
 Notice your breathing.
 You can coordinate your walking with your breath.
 The idea is to bring your attention fully into the present moment.
 Notice any distractions and then gently bring your attention back to your mindful walking.